-From simple countryside outings and the Angkor temple tours that last days and which get you out of the city, Grasshopper Adventures have bike tours for all endurance and curiosity levels.
-And so I booked the one which looked the most challenging and which would take me on a 75km ride starting from the centre of Siem Reap.
+From simple countryside outings and the Angkor temple tours that last days and get you out of the city, there are bike tours for all endurance and curiosity levels.
+I booked the one which looked the most challenging and which would take me on a 75km ride starting from the centre of Siem Reap.

 Beng Mealea Tour by Bike

-I was informed that the tour would be last approximately nine hours, starting from 7 am and finished at 4 pm.
-I assumed this to be a few hours of bike riding, a break for lunch and the temple visit, and then a few hours to get back.
+I was informed that the tour would last approximately nine hours, starting at 7 am and finishing at 4 pm.
+I assumed this to be a few hours of bike riding, a break for lunch and the temple visit, and then a few hours to return.

-Instead, we set out on a ride that would take us directly to Beng Mealea, with an estimated arrival time of 2 pm where we would later get a tuk-tuk home.
-It was MUCH further than I thought, but with a brand new mountain bike in my possession for the day and a Khmer local for guidance and language support, I was ready for the challenge.
+Instead, we set out on a ride that would take us directly to Beng Mealea from Siem Reap city, with an estimated arrival time of 2 pm, where we would later get a tuk-tuk home.

 Public Transportation Options

-However, not everyone has the stamina or the time to embark on a long countryside flanked tour.
-Getting to Beng Mealea with public transport is easy, and requires some pre-planning and haggling.
+However, not everyone has the stamina or the time to embark on a long, countryside-flanked tour.
+Getting to Beng Mealea by public transport is easy and requires some pre-planning and haggling.
 Options include: